-Intermittent fasting—going without calories for a set time, typically 12 hours or longer—continues to gain attention within the scientific and medical communities.
-Fasting is associated with a number of spiritual practices and has long been used in traditional healing systems as a prescription for enhanced health and longevity.
+Fasting is associated with a number of spiritual practices and has long been used in traditional healing systems as a prescription for enhanced health and long-term wellness.
 Today, an increasing number of studies demonstrate that some form of calorie restriction may decrease disease risks, promote healthy weight loss, increase lifespan, and rejuvenate numerous areas of health.

-It’s important to note that prolonged fasting or severe calorie restriction can be difficult and potentially dangerous.
+Of course,prolonged fasting or severe calorie restriction can be difficult and potentially dangerous to your body.
 However, intermittent fasting (IF) and fasting-mimicking diets (FMD) are much less restrictive.
-A growing body of clinical and scientific data suggest these modified forms of fasting can have significant benefits for critical areas of health, including glucose regulation, cardiovascular function, inflammatory response and more.
+Apart from utilizing fasting to lose weight, a growing body of clinical and scientific data suggest these modified forms of fasting can have significant health benefits, including glucose regulation, cardiovascular function, inflammatory response and more.

-One type of intermittent fasting is termed “Time Restrictive Feeding” (TRF), where caloric intake is limited to a specific time period during a 24-hour cycle.
-Participants can eat whatever they want during that window, though experts recommend healthy, unprocessed foods.
-One of the more popular methods of TRF is the “16/8” approach, where daily caloric intake is limited to an 8-hour window; the remaining 16 hours are the fasting period.
+One type of intermittent fasting is termed “Time Restrictive Feeding” (TRF), where calorie intake is limited to a specific time period during a 24-hour cycle.
+People who follow the Time Restrictive Feeding diet can eat whatever they want during that window, though experts recommend healthy, unprocessed foods.
+One of the more popular methods of intermittent fasting is the “16/8” approach, where eating islimited to an 8-hour window, and the remaining 16 hours are the fasting period.

-While many proponents of intermittent fasting point out that these types of diets are easier to follow because they allow for a diverse selection of foods, experts also assert that the quality of calories can play a critical role.
-This is especially important during a “fasting mimicking diet” where participants periodically restrict calories on certain days, with a focus on foods and supplements containing antioxidants and other important co-factors during that time.
+While many proponents of intermittent fasting point out that these types of diets are easier to follow because they allow for a diverse selection of foods, it's more than just skipping breakfast.
+Experts explain that the quality of calories can play a critical role in your results.
+This is especially important during a “fasting mimicking diet” where participants periodically restrict calories on certain days, with a focus on foods and supplements containing antioxidants and other important ingredientsduring that time.

 Research continues to demonstrate the benefits of targeted antioxidants and nutrients in supporting healthy glucose balance, insulin function, cardio-metabolic health, and other related areas.